 Companies who show they value an individual’s privacy (beyond mere legal compliance), who are transparent about how the data is used, who design and implement new and improved ways of managing customer data throughout its life cycle build deeper trust and retain more loyal customers.

 Dedicate time to understand what you need to do in order to become compliant and use the practical tips shared in this article to help you get started.
-Then, create a plan of action for your journey to GDPR so that when May 2018 rolls along you’re calm and relaxed and you can answer all your customers’ questions regarding compliance.
+Then, create a plan of action for your journey to GDPR so you can ensure you and your business are complaint sooner, rather than later.